yubozhao/website/content/en/docs/components/serving/bentoml.md

         - containerPort: 5000
 ```

-Use `kubectl` CLI to deploy the model API server to the cluster
+Use `kubectl` CLI to deploy the model API server to the kubernetes cluster

 ```shell
 kubectl apply -f iris-classifier.yaml